kbodwin/Looks-OK-materials/README.md

 --- PROCEDURE.md:  An outline of the data collection process.

+## guidelines - Jupyter Study

+--- Anonymous-Script.pdf:  Script for subject interviews

+--- Appendix 06 - draft questions.pdf:  Other questions for subject intervies

-## notebooks
+## notebooks (both)

---- NBA Player of the Week:  Folder containing all notebooks for NBA data study.
+--- 01 - NBA Player of the Week:  Folder containing all notebooks for NBA data study.

---- Spain Elections in 2011:  Folder containing all notebooks for elections data study.
+--- 02 - Elections:  Folder containing all notebooks for Spanish elections data study.

+## notebooks (Jupyter only)

+--- 03-ErrorsInTheNotebooks.md: List of embedded errors